Cosmic Girl (song): Performance

 While the single, and especially its chart performance, received mixed reviews from critics, it has become one of the better-known tracks of the band, and a concert staple.
 Live versions usually last for 7–8 minutes, nearly double the duration of the album version.
 In 2006, it was reissued as part of the "Classic Club Mixes" series, which also included "Space Cowboy", "Deeper Underground", "Love Foolosophy" and "Alright".
 In 2019, it was remixed by French DJ Dimitri From Paris.

-In the United Kingdom alone, the song has sold 250,580 copies as of March 2017, and is also their second-most-streamed track, with more than 78 million plays on Spotify and a further 66 million views on YouTube.
+In the United Kingdom alone, the song has sold 250,580 copies as of March 2017, and is also their second-most-streamed track, with more than 110 million plays on Spotify and a further 75 million views on YouTube.

 Critical reception

-Justin Chadwick from Albumism wrote, "Replete with synth and string-blessed rhythms, the propulsive, disco-tinged "Cosmic Girl" finds Jay Kay serenading an irresistible, otherworldly woman akin to "some baby Barbarella”."
-Larry Flick from Billboard described it as "dreamy" and "more radio-friendly".
+Justin Chadwick from Albumism wrote, "Replete with synth and string-blessed rhythms, the propulsive, disco-tinged "Cosmic Girl" finds Jay Kay serenading an irresistible, otherworldly woman akin to 'some baby Barbarella'."
+J.D.
+Considine from The Baltimore Sun called it "delightfully loopy".
+Larry Flick from Billboard described the song as "dreamy" and "more radio-friendly".
 He noted that here, Jamiroquai "craftily combines classic soul nuggets with the disco-soaked house music that has everyone gleefully twirling these days.
 The album version sparks with live instrumentation that breathes considerable depth into the chorus, while David Morales' remix has a more glossy tone that will sound awesome on a crowded club floor."
-Caroline Sullivan from The Guardian stated in her review of the album, that "Cosmic Girl", "which employs buoyant Earth, Wind and Fire-style harmonies, is fine".
+Caroline Sullivan from The Guardian stated that "Cosmic Girl", "which employs buoyant Earth, Wind and Fire-style harmonies, is fine".
+Everett True from Melody Maker said, "Stale jazz-funk.
+Acid Jazz devotees wil probably love it."